Soraya Azzabi

 Soraya Azzabi (/soraya/ /azzabi/) is a Moroccan-Canadian model, actor, fashion entrepreneur and on-air personality from Montreal, Quebec.
 She is signed by agency Brave Model Management.

 In 2010, Azzabi co-represented the eastern realm at the finale of the Elite Model Look World competition.

 In 2013, she reported for District Montreal, a local magazine, during Montreal Fashion Week.
 She has also hosted various projects with Quebec magazine, The Scope.

-In 2019, she made her voice-acting debut in the computer animated family film, Arctic Dogs.
+In 2019, she made her voice-acting debut in the animated family film, Arctic Dogs.